loading...

 Day 3 : San Gimignano & its countryside

-Directly from our agriturismo we start an amazing roundwalk through the world famed Tuscan countryside, in the direction of San Gimignano.
-First we make our way up along the ridge to the small hamlets of Ciuciano and San Donato, passing along several old ‘pievi’ (countryside churches) and villa’s and often with wonderful views of the skyline of San Gimignano.
-This town – sometimes referred to as having the only “skyscrapers” in Tuscany – is an absolute must, a wonderful medieval city with picturesque vineyards, olive and cypress groves on either side.
-Upon arrival we’ll have ample time to explore this small romantic old town with towers that remain from medieval times.
-The town once had 52 of these towers (there are now less than a dozen).
+You start an amazing roundwalk from the agriturismo, through the world-famous Tuscan countryside, in the direction of San Gimignano.
+First you make your way up along the ridge to the little hamlets of Ciuciano and San Donato, going past several old ‘pievi’ (countryside churches) and villas, often with wonderful views of the San Gimignano skyline.
+This wonderful medieval town – sometimes referred to as having the only “skyscrapers” in Tuscany – is an absolute must, with its picturesque vineyards, and olive and cypress groves on either side.
+Upon arrival you’ll have ample time to explore this romantic old town with its medieval towers, of which there were once 52 (there are now less than a dozen).
 Wealthy, prominent families would use the height of these towers to distinguish themselves, and the towers also served to alert the inhabitants of this walled town of approaching friends and foes.
-We also make a nice stroll along its impressive medieval town walls.
-In the town itself there are numerous places to enjoy lunch.
-Then we follow the Via Francigena back to our agriturismo: first to the convent of Monte Oliveto, located on a wide ridge, then down to a small stream, which we’ll you have to cross, before climbing back up to our agriturismo.
-Towards the end of the afternoon we return here to enjoy some relax in our beautiful ‘agriturismo’.
-Here we will have yet another great meal tonight.
-(BD)
+You also take a nice stroll around the impressive medieval town walls.
+In the town itself there are numerous places where you can enjoy lunch.
+Then you follow the Via Francigena back to the agriturismo: first to the convent of Monte Oliveto, located on a wide ridge, then down to a small stream, which you’ll have to cross, before climbing back up to your agriturismo.
+Towards the end of the afternoon you return here to relax at the beautiful ‘agriturismo’.
+Here you will have yet another great meal tonight.

 Day 4 : Siena & the Val d’Orcia

-Today we leave our agriturismo, heading for Siena, one of Italy’s most beautiful medieval towns.
-Its heart is the perfect, shell shaped Piazza del Campo, scene of the Palio.
-Here you’ll admire the Palazzo Publico with pictures and frescoes including Lorenzetti’s ‘Good and Bad Government’.
-Nearby are the remarkable Duomo of black and white marble and the church of Santa Caterina.
-We make a short roundwalk to get our bearings right and then have some free time to either visit or relax.
-After lunch our bus picks us up and we drive to the beautiful small town of San Quirico.
-From here we make a great afternoon walk: through the medieval town gate we leave San Quirico in the direction of Pienza.
-We will follow mainly so-called ‘strade bianche’ through the archetypical Tuscan landscape, and towards the end of the afternoon we reach Pienza, a small, perfectly laid out Renaissance town.
+After lunch your bus picks you up and you head to the beautiful little town of San Quirico.
+From here you make a great afternoon walk: through the medieval town gate you leave San Quirico in the direction of Pienza.
+You will mainly follow so-called ‘strade bianche’ through the archetypal Tuscan landscape, and, towards the end of the afternoon, you reach Pienza, a small, perfectly laid-out Renaissance town.
 Pienza is often described as the “ideal city” or the “utopian city”.
-However it certainly is one of the best planned of Renaissance towns, where a model of ideal living and government was attempted.
-Its location in the centre of the Val d’Orcia, a wonderfully harmonious valley, helps the town to embody the fundamental principle that humanistic architecture attempted to create a balanced relationship between Man and Nature.
-We have time to explore, and perhaps visit the beautiful museum, inside the Palace of Pope Pius II.
-After your visit you settle in a beautiful and welcoming hotel, in an old cloister, at only a few steps from the main square.
-(B)
+It is certainly one of the best-planned Renaissance towns, where a model of ideal living and government was attempted.
+Its location in the centre of the Val d’Orcia, a wonderfully harmonious valley, helps the town to embody the fundamental principle that humanistic architecture attempted to create: a balanced relationship between Man and Nature.
+You have time to explore, and perhaps visit the beautiful museum, inside the Palace of Pope Pius II.
+After your visit you settle in at a beautiful and welcoming hotel in an old cloister, just a few steps from the main square.

 Total walking time: around 3-4 hours.
 Total driving time today: around 1,5 hours.

-Day 5 : Along Assisi, Mt.
+Day 5 : Through Assisi, Mt.
 Subasio & Spello into the Valnerina

-Today we leave Tuscany, and drive into Umbria.
-Here we’ll visit the beautiful town of Assisi, yet another highlight of this tour.
-The city is full of highlights, among which of course, the Basilica of San Francesco d’Assisi (St. Francis), with its wonderful fresco’s by Giotto, a World Heritage Site.
-But also the other churches, the Greek temple of the central square and the underground Roman Forum are worth a visit.
-After an extensive visit our bus takes us up to the Eremo delle Carceri, the place where St. Francis, and after him many others, sought spiritual relief, now a beautiful small monastery with nice surrounding garden.
-Here we make a beautiful roundwalk along natural springs and small chapels, followed by a nice picnic lunch.
-Our bus then takes us all around Mt.
-Subasio, and leaves us in the sight of amazing Spello, arguably one of the most beautiful small cities of central Italy.
-A wonderful short afternoon walk brings us though the olive groves directly to the heart of Spello.
-Here we’ll have the time to visit this old Roman town and enjoy a relaxed drink on one of its terraces.
-In the late afternoon our bus will then take us into the Valnerina, where we will stay the next two nights in a beautiful medieval abbey.
-(BLD)
+Today you head into Umbria.
+Here you’ll visit the beautiful town of Assisi, yet another highlight of this tour.
+The town is full of highlights, among which is a World Heritage Site: the Basilica of San Francesco d’Assisi (St. Francis) of course, with its wonderful frescoes by Giotto.
+But the other churches, the Greek temple in the central square and the underground Roman Forum are all worth a visit too.
+After an extensive visit to the centre itself, you have a beautiful walk down into the valley.
+Your path brings you through the woods (the ‘Selva di San Francesco’), to a settlement of Benedictine nuns, founded in the 13th century.
+Here you can also admire the “Third Paradise”, a stunning example of Land Art.
+Then your bus picks you up and takes you around Mt.
+Subasio, leaving you in the sight of the amazing Spello, arguably one of the most beautiful little towns in central Italy.
+A wonderful short afternoon walk along a Roman aqueduct brings you though the olive groves straight to Spello.
+Here you’ll have time to visit this old Roman town and enjoy a relaxed drink on one of its terraces.
+In the late afternoon your bus will take you into the Valnerina, where you’ll stay the next two nights in a beautiful medieval abbey.
+In the evening you have a great meal on the premises of the abbey, based on good local produce.

 Day 6 : Through the Valnerina to the Marmore Waterfalls

-After breakfast today we’ll leave the abbey on foot, heading towards the West, through the narrowest part of the Nera valley, which until not long ago was almost completely cut off from the outer world and therefore virtually untouched.
-We’ll first walk up to the intriguing abandoned village of Umbriano, deemed by many ‘one of Umbria’s most romantic spots’.
-Then we’ll walk along several charming hamlets, following the pilgrim’s trail from Assisi to Rome.
-Around lunch time we’ll reach one of the wonders of central Italy: the Marmore waterfalls.
-These waterfalls, about 165 metres high offer a unique visual and acoustic experience.
-And the most intriguing fact about them is that they were actually manmade – in Roman times… You can make a wonderful roundwalk in the area of the waterfalls, walking from viewpoint to viewpoint.
-Or just sit down and look at this incredible sight, just like Lord Byron did.
-After some time for contemplation or a drink at the waterfalls, we return by bus to our base at the abbey.
-(B)
+After breakfast today you’ll leave the abbey on foot, heading west through the narrowest part of the Nera valley, which, until quite recently, was almost completely cut off from the outer world and therefore virtually untouched.
+You’ll first walk up to the intriguing abandoned village of Umbriano, considered by many to be ‘one of Umbria’s most romantic spots’.
+Then you’ll walk through several charming hamlets, following the pilgrim trail from Assisi to Rome.
+Around lunch time you’ll reach one of the wonders of central Italy: the Marmore waterfalls.
+These waterfalls, about 165 metres tall, offer a unique visual and acoustic experience.
+And the most intriguing fact about them is that they were actually man-made in Roman times… You can make a wonderful roundwalk in the waterfalls area, walking from viewpoint to viewpoint.
+There is the option of walking all the way up to the top of the waterfalls.
+Alternatively, you can opt to just sit down and look at this incredible sight, just like Lord Byron did.
+After some time for contemplation or a drink at the waterfalls, you return by bus to your base at the abbey.
+You are free to make your own dinner arrangements tonight.
+You can choose to have another great meal at the abbey or go down to the village to a small local restaurant for your pasta or pizza – or perhaps something different..

 Day 7 : Over the Monteluco to Spoleto

-After breakfast this morning, our bus brings us onto the hill of Monteluco, which separates the Valnerina from the valley of Spoleto.
-Here you make a very pleasant roundwalk through the forested hills, with wonderful views on Spoleto and its surroundings.
-The hill of Monteluco is known to be a ‘holy mountain’ and many of the trails are linked to the spiritual history of the area.
-Here you can discover the ‘holy forest’ (a protected nature area since Roman times!) with its many grottoes and wander along medieval chapels through a pleasant wooden landscape.
-We’ll have a nice lunch here and then we’ll descend towards Spoleto.
-Along the stunning ‘Ponte delle Torri’ bridge, a unique aqueduct, we’ll reach the impressive fortress other side of the valley.
-From here we walk directly into the Roman & medieval town centre.
-There is of course time for sightseeing and a relaxed drink, before settling in our beautiful family-run hotel, right in the heart of town.
-In the evening we then all join for a last great evening meal, in a nice restaurant close to our hotel.
-(BLD)
+After breakfast this morning, your bus brings you onto the hill of Monteluco, which separates the Valnerina from the valley of Spoleto.
+The hill of Monteluco is known to be a ‘holy mountain’, and many of the trails are linked to the spiritual history of the area.
+Here you make a very pleasant roundwalk through the forested hills, with wonderful views of Spoleto and its surroundings.
+The first stretch is uphill (though your bus will bring you halfway to the top anyway), but soon you will be walking along a level aqueduct.
+Once you reach the top, you can discover the ‘holy forest’ (a protected nature area since Roman times!) with its many grottoes, and wander past medieval chapels through a pleasant wooden landscape.
+Of special interest is the beautiful monastery.
+You’ll have a nice warm lunch at a small restaurant and then start the descent towards Spoleto.
+Along the stunning ‘Ponte delle Torri’ bridge, a unique aqueduct, you’ll reach the impressive fortress on the other side of the valley.
+From here you walk right into the Roman & medieval town centre.
+There is, of course, time for sightseeing and a drink in relaxation, before settling in at your beautiful family-run hotel, right in the heart of town.
+In the evening you all join together for one last evening meal, in a nice restaurant close to our hotel.

 Total walking time: around 3,5-4,5 hours; approx. walking distance: 9-11 km.